How to manage your locum tenens agency

 When recruiters pull a database list, they do so based on search parameters such as whether your CV is in the system and complete and whether you've been credentialed in-house.
 As you may know, the locum tenens business works on an accelerated timetable, so recruiters are more likely to call you for an assignment if your paperwork is in order and you've been pre-screened.
 Pre-credentialing is a huge time-saver for you and a potential employer.

-The paperwork required for credentialing a physician is substantial and adds to the lead time required for a physician to start a new assignment.
+The paperwork required for credentialing a physician or advanced practitioners is substantial and adds to the lead time required for a specialist to start a new assignment.
 Some last-minute assignments will not be available to you unless you're pre-credentialed.
 Another advantage of pre-credentialing: it allows your recruiter to pre-populate some key fields in the hospital application when you're applying for privileges, saving you time.
-Download LocumTenens.com's credentialing application for physicians or CRNAs.

 If you're taking many locum tenens assignments throughout the year, it is probably a good idea to have more than three references available so that they don't get overwhelmed with phone calls related to your assignments.